phillmv/okayfail.com/source/2017/vba-word-excel-hyperlinks.html.markdown

 ---
 layout: post
 title: How to create relative links in MS Word via MS Excel using Visual Basic
-description: I once had to do a bunch of work in Visual Basic for Applications and wire together a Word document with an Excel spreadsheet.
+summary: I once had to do a bunch of work in Visual Basic for Applications and wire together a Word document with an Excel spreadsheet.
 This blog post documents all the things I wish I'd found by googling.
+occurred_at: 2017-05-01
 ---

 I recently had to do a bunch of work in Visual Basic for Applications and wire together a Word document with an Excel spreadsheet.
 This blog post documents all the things I wish I'd found via googling.